Khaled0xo1/DEPI-Network-vuln_scanning_project/README.md

 - Reporting stage
   * we have made a full comperhensive report about all the vulnerabilities and the remediation steps you can find it under the report section in the repo
   * or through the  following google drive link (Trust me not a malisious link 😁) : https://drive.google.com/file/d/1SutbhuGgngDXLznqXvZuL21u2K_SvjWB/view?usp=sharing
+  * Thm Certifications that helped us with knoweledge to be able to do the testing is also mentined in the tryhackme certs section or through this link: https://drive.google.com/file/d/127_gMgM1UXNa1j8Dm8H8EHgmPM30hY56/view?usp=sharing